dapopov-st/Account-with-unittest-and-pytz/Account_with_pytz_unittest/README.md

 Unittest is used to test the methods in the Account class.
 To run the tests, navigate to the current directory at the command line, then type python -m unittest test_account.py
 Except for the use of pytz to handle time zones, the code was written to project specifications found in the .ipynb file.
 I wrote the tests after studying Fred Baptiste's approach.
+Many thanks to Fred [Baptiste](https://www.udemy.com/user/fredbaptiste/) for problem definition and teaching many of the necessary techniques